Assassin010/Triggering-Lambda-function-from-SQS-S3/README.md

 Clone the code to your code editor with git clone command git clone https://github.com/Assassin010/Triggering-Lambda-function-from-SQS-S3

-Deployment Steps: Use these commands below
+Deployment Steps: In your terminal Run these commands below (-)

 -Terraform init